 The most common injury in youth soccer is caused by overuse.
-Injuries are more common for high school soccer players than they are for kids 11 years old and younger.
-This can include tendonitis, shin splints, and stress fractures that will simply heal with the proper amount of rest.
+The list of injuries involving kids playing soccer includes tendonitis, shin splints, and stress fractures that will simply heal with the proper amount of rest.
 Of course recently, the most talked about safety issue lately mentioned in the news is head injury from concussion.

 Injuries to young hands, wrists, and finger from soccer are likely the least reported and are likely the most common body part that is injured in youth soccer.
 Injury to these areas can easily occur from a fast moving soccer ball as well as from falling down and bracing your fall to the ground.

 Although any injury can happen in a serious way, hand area injuries most likely to heal completely with no long term effects at all.
 The most common fracture in the wrist area is the buckle fracture that usually accompanies a fall.